 LIVE BID (LIVE AUCTIONS ONLY)

 A bid during the live auction.
 You can place online bids for live auctions once you’ve created an account with us and registered for a sale.
 Simply click ‘Join the auction now to PLACE YOUR BID’.

-This is the maximum amount you would pay for a lot.
-You can tell us the maximum amount you want to pay, and then we bid on your behalf.
+This is the maximum amount you would pay for a lot in a Timed Auction.
+You can tell us the maximum amount you want to pay, and the system will bid on your behalf.
 You don’t even have to watch the auction online.
-We only bid as much as you need at a live auction.
+The system will only bid as much as you need to stay in the lead.